Recipe for Old-Fashioned Cinnamon Rolls

 2 tablespoons soymilk or milk

 Combine the soymilk, 1/4 cup of the sugar, the oil, and the salt in a saucepan and heat on low until warm (no more than 110 degrees F, or just warm to the touch).
 Stir to blend, and then add to the flour and yeast mixture.
 Whisk in the egg whites.

-Beat with an electric mixer on high speed for about 4 minutes, stopping occasionally to scrape down the sides.
+Beat on high speed for about 4 minutes, stopping occasionally to scrape down the sides.

 Stir in enough (most) of the remaining all-purpose flour to make a stiff dough.

 Remove the dough from the mixing bowl and set it on a floured surface.